 This was a protection sanctuary fort for the monks in times of danger.
 It was constructed in the 6th century A.D. across 200 sqm.
 It has three floors and the only door located on the second floor which made it difficult to break into and offered more security in dangerous historical times.

 The guesthouse was constructed in the 19th Century and consists of 4 rooms and a long hall, plus being equipped with lots of furniture and facilities making it a great place to stay.

-Book your tour to marvelous destinations in Egypt and experience the sight of immortal faith through our Egypt vacation packages where you will witness the magical attractions of Cairo, Luxor, Aswan, and Alexandria with expert tour guides.
+Book your tour to marvelous destinations in Egypt and experience the sight of immortal faith through our Egypt holiday packages from UK where you will witness the magical attractions of Cairo, Luxor, Aswan, and Alexandria with expert tour guides.
 Let the dream begins & experience Egypt.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 This review is a late, but I had to provide some feedback.
 My brother and I went on vacation in October 2022 and booked with Egypt Tours Portal.
 With on-line sc...Read More